 *Note 2: The student apartment is a lot of work.
 Maintaining a 90% occupancy rate means showings, students coming and going, maintaining the place clean and all sorts of other potential headaches.

 The cash flow illustrations above are relatively conservative estimates.
 Surely some readers are thinking about their own places here, where they’ve generated a fair bit more.

 There is absolutely no excuse for running a rental property here at a negative cash flow, even during a pandemic, even when the borders were closed.
 The fixed costs are so low.
-In the case of anything except daily rentals (case studies #2 and #3), with an international real estate investment you have an offering for not just expats and tourists but also the local population as well.
+In the case of #3 and #4, you can market to not only the expat community but to the local population as well.
 The Medellín Metropolitan Area is 4+ million people and growing – someone will want to rent your place.